Tourism in the Maldives: Safety concerns

-The level of crime in the Maldives is low, but some personal belongings left on the beaches or in the hotels can be stolen.
+The level of crime in the Maldives is high and not safe for women.
 Knife crime in populated areas, like the capital Male, has increased.
 Tourists should also follow local advice on if there is any danger with swimming.
 Some piracy and armed robbery attacks have also occurred in the area of Gulf of Aden and Horn of Africa.
 A threat of terrorism is possible; the targets can include: government buildings, schools, places of worship, airports, public places, etc.

-On February 5, 2018, the government declared a state of emergency due to the increased protests and aggressive clashes with the police in Malé.
+On 5 February 2018, the government declared a state of emergency due to the increased protests and aggressive clashes with the police in Malé.
 Those demonstrations are advised to be avoided.

+On 18 June 2023, a Chinese national took to Twitter to share a harrowing incident she encountered during her stay at Maldives’ luxurious Ritz-Carlton resort.
+In her long Twitter thread, the 26-year-old Chinese tourist accused a resort staff named Usham of sexual assault.
+She also accused the resort management and the Maldivian police of hushing the matter and taking no coercive steps to investigate her case.
+The victim, a Chinese national currently pursuing her studies in Australia, in a long Twitter thread wrote that she had reached Maldives on the 6th of June and was scheduled to return to China on the 10th but she decided to extend her stay and checked into the Ritz Carlton Fari Island resort, unaware of the horror that would befall her.
+Ritz-Carlton Fari Island Resort, owned by The Ritz-Carlton Hotel Company and a subsidiary of Marriott International, high-end resort known for its pristine beaches and world-class hospitality.